Antoinette Champion

 In 1743, Diderot alienated his father by marrying Antoinette Champion, a devout Roman Catholic.
 The match was considered inappropriate because of Champion's low social status, poor education, fatherless status, lack of a dowry, and at thirty-two she was four years his senior.
 The marriage produced one surviving child, a girl.
 She was named Angelique after Diderot's mother and his dead sister.
 The death of his sister, a nun, from overwork in the convent may have affected Diderot's opinion of religion.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Antoinette Champion" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Antoinette Champion" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools